steveandreassend/linux_auditd/README.md

 Security Technical Implementation Guides are published as a tool to improve the security of Department of Defense (DOD) information systems.
 The requirements are derived from the National Institute of Standards and Technology (NIST) 800-53 and related documents.

-Additionally it includes rules to track the Break Glass activity of Linux OS users by recording all OS commands executed.
-This is useful on database servers where DBAs exceptionally login into the Linux OS with approved access to run commands to perform tasks for planned and unplanned maintenance.

-Instructions are provided to implement the configuration.

 References
 ==========
 * [Center for Internet Security (CIS) compliance in Red Hat Enterprise Linux using OpenSCAP](https://www.redhat.com/en/blog/center-internet-security-cis-compliance-red-hat-enterprise-linux-using-openscap)